SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 User data encryption requires an encryption key to be known during encryption and decryption processes.
 Key Managers like Barbican provide this functionality on the IaaS-Level.
 Not every IaaS deployment currently offers user data encryption as part of their standard offering.
-A first step towards more security is to encourage CSPs to provide better data security by offering data encryption to the customers.
+This standard should encourage CSPs to integrate a Key Manager and thus increase the amount of Clouds witch offerings of data encryption.
-It is also important to take a closer look into the Key Manager and to apply aim for an appropiate level of security there.
+It is also important to take a closer look into the Key Manager and analyze how such a service can be configured securely.

-The Key Manager service manages keys in a secure manner.
-This can be achieved differently and is not primarily in scope of this standard.
+A Key Manager service manages keys in a secure manner, but this can be achieved differently and is not primarily in scope of this standard.
-Barbican stores keys encrypted with the project specific KEK, including the KEK itself, in the database.
+The OpenStack Key Manager Barbican stores keys encrypted with the project specific KEK, including the KEK itself, in the database.
 The Master-KEK, used to encrypt the project specific KEKs is not stored in the database and is stored differently depending on the backend storage plugin used.
 This standard also abstracts the used plugins and wants to ensure that the Master-KEK is protected, too.